luabind/luabind/doc/docs.rst

     end

-The reason why ``__sub`` is used as an example is because subtraction is not commutative (the order of the operands matter).
+The reason why ``__sub`` is used as an example is because subtraction is not commutative (the order of the operands matters).
 That's why luabind cannot change order of the operands to make the self reference always refer to the actual class instance.